 Here are the top things to do and top tourist attractions in Milan, Italy.
 You'll find most of these places located on our Milan Transportation Map showing the three Metropolitan lines and major stops of interest to the tourist.

-Galleria Vittorio Emanuele II
+Admire the Galleria Vittorio Emanuele II

 Galleria Vittorio Emanuele II, built in 1867, is a huge glass-roofed shopping arcade lined with elegant shops, bars, and restaurants.
 Inside are mosaics with the symbols of the cities forming the newly united Italy.
 Some people consider it good luck to stand on the testicles of the bull of Turin.
 The galleria is built in a cross-shape and links the squares of the Duomo and La Scala.